-Table 2.2: Exceedance summary table for APCD monitoring sites showing the number of days in exceedance for O_3 , PM{10} , and $PM{2.5}$ in 2018 and 2019.
+Table 2.2: Exceedance summary table for APCD monitoring sites showing the number of days in exceedance for O_3 , PM{10} , and $PM{2.5}$ in 2021 and 2022.
+Data in the table may include exceptional events.
+Exceptional events are periods of high pollutant concentrations that cannot reasonably be prevented using typical air pollution control strategies.